ROCm/TransformerEngine/README.rst

 Pytorch framework integration tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All Pytorch integration pytests under tests/pytorch/ and tests/pytorch/fused_attn/ are supported Except the following tests that are not supported in rocBLAS configuration
+Pytorch integration pytests under tests/pytorch/ and tests/pytorch/fused_attn/ are supported Except the following tests that are not supported in rocBLAS configuration

 * tests/pytorch/test_cuda_graph.py
 * tests/pytorch/test_sanity.py::test_gpt_guda_graph

 Env `ROCBLAS_STREAM_ORDER_ALLOC=1` should be used when run tests in pytorch-rocblas configuration.

+Also test_onnx_export.py does not support FP8 dues to absence of custom QDQ operatrs library

 Jax framework integration tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^